judka-uriel/uriel-book/uriel_en.md

 a [posek](https://en.wikipedia.org/wiki/Posek) — in precisely the same way, a combinatorial [search](https://en.wikipedia.org/wiki/Combinatorial_search) is conducted through all known combinations.
-In this process, the pattern of the situation under consideration is matched against precedent-antecedents, responsa, all previously established facts and rules, and a decision is rendered based on such analysis.
+In this process, the pattern of the situation under consideration is matched against precedents-antecedents, responsa, all previously established facts and rules, and a decision is rendered based on such analysis.